patrialyx/DSTA_CODE_EXP/README.md

 1. Engaging in Communal Projects that can be proposed by the people around you!
 This can range from running 100km collectively in June, to reading 100 books per person for 2020.
 2. Setting Community Goals to promote ownership of community space and a greater sense of community, and also to get you back on track after a long Circuit Breaker.
 3. Plan Community Events such as karaoke or movie sessions that fosters stronger bonds within the community through interaction and inclusivity, and hence building a more resilient community.

+NOTE: This is our first time building an app, and also our first time working with JavaScript.
+We tried our best to deliver our ideal version of the app within these short 3 days, but unfortunately, we were limited by our skills and time.
+Hence, please don't be too disappointed at our final app :( Thank you for your kind understanding!

 ---